dustismo/heavyfishdesign/docs/source/components.rst

     * `<https://github.com/dustismo/heavyfishdesign/blob/master/designs/component_examples/gear.hfd>`_

 Renders a basic involute gear, suitable for most things.
+By default the Gear is rendered where 0,0 is the center point.

 Parameters
 ^^^^^^^^^^